 India and China standoff in Bhutan over roadworks.

-It can probably unanimously be said that Eastern world is a constant source of news.
-Whether it’s the floods the southern part of the continent is facing or the Philippine drug war or – just for a change – Kim Jong-Un’s current bear-poking antics, all eyes seemed riveted on Asia.
+It can probably unanimously be said that the Eastern world is a constant source of news.
+Whether it’s the floods the southern part of the continent is facing, the Philippine drug war or – just for a change – Kim Jong-Un’s current bear-poking antics, all eyes seemed riveted on Asia.
 Yet despite the constant scrutiny, one country’s plight seems to have been overlooked: the tense stand-off in Bhutan.
 A country little heard of on this side of the globe, Bhutan is currently facing a situation so tense it rivals the opening scene of Inglourious Basterds.

 Sandwiched between India and China, the small country of Bhutan is perched in the Himalayas, a precarious position for any nation, especially for one with a population of only 800,000.
 Yet so far, Bhutan seems to have done fairly well for itself.
 When China’s Communist party took over half a century ago and moved to occupy the neighbouring country of Tibet, Bhutan accepted India’s offer of protection.
 But with recent developments which have brought the two great Asian superpowers at loggerheads with each other, Bhutan runs the risk of being ‘the meat in the sandwich’, as Pema Gyamtso, the leader of the opposition party in Bhutan’s National Assembly, so elegantly put it (New York Times).